Virtual env live task

 : type List[string]

 - list of string containing the path of files and folders defined as inputs.
-The list size and order matches the inputs defined in the task.
+The list size and order matches the inputs defined in the agent.

 -